cholmaster/filteredFloat/README.md

 i value is incremented by two, start value is 3.

 This is maybe about one side of constant root of PI.
-Pi is containing those real numbers.
+Pi may related to those real numbers.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11518808.svg)](https://doi.org/10.5281/zenodo.11518808)